Boxford, Massachusetts: Government and infrastructure

 Boxford employs the open town meeting form of government, and is led by a board of selectmen and a town executive secretary.
 Boxford has a police department, a fire department with two branches in the main villages, two post offices, a public works department and a library, which is isolated within the town hall.
 Boxford has no water department; all residents and businesses have wells and septic.
 A second library was located in West Boxford, but due to budget constraints it was closed in 2008.
 The nearest hospitals are Merrimack Valley Hospital in Haverhill to the north, Lawrence General to the west, and Beverly Hospital to the south.

 On the state level, Boxford is under the jurisdiction of the Central District Court of Essex County, located in Haverhill.
 It is patrolled by the Newbury station of Troop A of the Massachusetts State Police.
 The town is represented by two representatives, from the Second and Eighteenth Essex districts, in the Massachusetts House of Representatives, and as part of the First Essex and Middlesex district in the Massachusetts Senate.
 On the national level, the town is part of Massachusetts's 6th congressional district, and has been represented by Seth Moulton (D) since 2014.
 The state's senior Senator, elected in the 2012, is Elizabeth Warren (D), and its junior Senator, elected in 2013, is Ed Markey.

 Politics

-One of the few communities in Massachusetts to have more registered Republicans than Democrats, the town is more conservative than the rest of the state.
+One of the few communities in Massachusetts to have more registered Republicans than Democrats (as of 2012), Boxford is more conservative than the rest of the state.
 It was the only town not to vote to reelect Senator John Kerry in 2008.
 In 2012, Mitt Romney received 59% of the vote in Boxford compared to President Obama's 40%.
-Hillary Clinton, however, became the first Democratic presidential nominee to win the town in the 21st Century in 2016.
-The former Secretary of State defeated Republican entrepreneur Donald Trump 47.93–42.85 percent of the vote, with 5.80 percent going to Libertarian Gary Johnson.
-In 2020, Boxford behaved much more like most other Massachusetts towns, with Joe Biden carrying the town by a robust 15 point margin.
+Hillary Clinton, however, became the first Democratic presidential nominee to win the town in the 21st century in 2016.
+The former Secretary of State defeated Republican entrepreneur Donald Trump by 47.93–42.85 percent of the vote, with 5.80 percent going to Libertarian Gary Johnson.
+In 2020, Boxford's numbers were much more line with most other Massachusetts towns, as Joe Biden carried the town by a 15-point margin.